 Messrs.
-Carney, Kearney, Lee, and Sachs served on the MDCC during 2022.
+Carney, Kearney, and Sachs, Ms. McKenzie and Mr. Yuchun Lee, a former member of our board of directors, served on the MDCC during 2023.
 Each member of the MDCC was an independent director while serving on the MDCC.
 None of the members of the MDCC has been an officer or employee of the company.
-None of the members of our MDCC had a relationship with the company or any of its subsidiaries during 2022 that would be required to be disclosed pursuant to Item 404(a) of Regulation S-K. During 2022, none of our executive officers served as a member of the board of directors or compensation committee of another company that has one or more executive officers serving as a member of our board or MDCC.
+None of the members of our MDCC had a relationship with the company or any of its subsidiaries during 2023 that would be required to be disclosed pursuant to Item 404(a) of Regulation S-K. During 2023, none of our executive officers served as a member of the board of directors or compensation committee of another company that has one or more executive officers serving as a member of our board or MDCC.